jessehorne/resolute/README.md

 Resolute
 ===

-A simple chat service backend designed for anonymity.
+A simple chat service backend designed for anonymous, short-term conversations.

 *Please note: This is a learning project.
-Use at your own risk.*
+Use at your own risk.
+While I'm working to build in E2EE and other security/privacy measures over time, this project is unfinished and untested.*

+Currently, resolute is best suited for short term conversations where chat history and user identification isn't needed.

 # Usage